My Dog Is Bleeding from His Penis

 Diagnosis of BPH

-The diagnosis prostrate conditions, including benign prostatic hyperplasia, begins with the vet carrying out a thorough rectal exam.
+The diagnosis prostate conditions, including benign prostatic hyperplasia, begins with the vet carrying out a thorough rectal exam.
 Palpation allows them to determine the size, position and consistency of the prostate.
 If it is enlarged, this will explain why the dog has been bleeding from the penis.
 To determine the exact prostatic condition the dog is suffering from, other diagnostic methods such as a radiography, ultrasound, or biopsy may be used.

 Treating BPH - neutering